ScriptBasic/WinPBX/docs/CComplex Class.md

 # <a name="CCos"></a>CCos

-Returns the complex conjugate of this complex number.
+Returns the complex cosine of this complex number.

 ```
 FUNCTION CCos () AS CComplex